surajrav/MedDeviceFoS/README.md

 ## Postman

-If you're able to download Postman, you can import the collection[a relative link](IntuitiveIONFoS.postman_collection.json) provided within this git repo to perform the API calls.
+If you're able to download Postman, you can import the [collection](IntuitiveIONFoS.postman_collection.json) provided within this git repo to perform the API calls.

 Note: For the Patients Update (PUT) endpoint, please provide the correct link to the image file in the form data field prior to making the call.